Our vision is for a society which speaks openly about suicide and has the resources to help young people who may have suicidal thoughts.

 Beliefs that guide our thinking:

-Since 1997, PAPYRUS has continued to listen to and learn from the experiences of those touched by young suicide.
-Today, PAPYRUS remains dedicated to offering support directly to young people at risk of suicide, their parents and any one concerned about a young person they know, through training and education, campaigns and direct support through HOPELineUK, our national helpline.
+Since 1997, PAPYRUS has continued to listen to and learn from the experiences of those personally touched by young suicide.
+Today, PAPYRUS works in many ways to prevent young suicide.

 SUPPORT: We provide confidential support and advice to young people struggling with thoughts of suicide, and anyone worried about a young person through our helpline, HOPELINEUK.

 EQUIP: We engage communities and volunteers in suicide prevention projects and deliver training programmes to individuals and groups.
 This includes equipping local councils, healthcare professionals and school staff with suicide prevention skills.